merainc/gzip_cpp/README.md

 ```

 Review `test.cc` to get more help there or you can just send me a message if you have any question about this library.

+Check [zlib developer document](http://www.zlib.net/zlib_how.html) to get more information.
+If you improve or fix bug, Any one is welcome to submit a pull request.